Time: Mar. 24, 2017 09:00 AM

 distance dependence and is exquisitely sensitive to protein minor conformation.
 The paramagnetism from lanthanoid on the other hand, elicits pseudo-contact shift on protein nuclei and afford both vectoral and angular information about the protein.
 Both paramagnetic NMR and smFRET require site-specific attachment of an extrinsic probe, which is the observation for protein dynamics.
 However, conjugation of the probe mostly involves sulfhydryl chemistry, and such scheme may be a problem for cysteine-rich proteins.
 Recently, we developed a new paramagnetic probe that utilizes the orthogonal chemistry of an unnatural amino acid.
 A covalently attached probe may inadvertently perturb protein structure.
 To avoid this, we have also developed label-free paramagnetic NMR method.
 Together, such an integrative approach gives us better visualization of protein dynamics and the constituting conformational states.

 Dr. Chun Tang is a senior investigator from the Chinese Academy of Sciences Wuhan Institute of Physics and Mathematics researcher.
 He obtained his BS degree from the Department of Biology of Zhejiang University in 1998, and obtained his PhD degree from the University of Maryland Baltimore Count under the mentorship of Prof. Michael Summers, member of the US National Academby of Sciences.
 From 2003 to 2007, he performed his postdotral research at the National Institutes of Health with US Academician Dr. G. Marius Clore.
 In 2008, he was appointed as assistant professor of biochemistry at the University of Missouri.
-He was selected as the "Hundred Talents Program" of the Chinese Academy of Sciences in 2010.
 He is currently the director of the Key Laboratory of Biomagnetic Resonance Analysis of the Chinese Academy of Sciences.

 Professor Tang Chun has long been engaged in the research of the dynamic structural changes of protein and other biological macromolecules, and has developed a series of methods of nuclear magnetic, biophysical and computational methods, which are used to describe the molecular mechanism of the function of biological macromolecules such as proteins.
 Prof. Tang has published more than 50 articles in the world's leading publications or published more than 50 papers (3 of which are published in Nature journals, 2 published in Nature, 8 published in PNAS, JACS and Angew Chem Intl Ed ), The paper cited more than 2,000 times, many times invited at the domestic and international academic conference for the General Assembly report.